 “It wasn’t saying that all this money is bad, but it is a high-level warning to the Ontario government about the biggest real estate market in Canada.
-But at the end of the day there is no a silver bullet solution for addressing any type of corruption.”
+But at the end of the day, there is no silver bullet solution for addressing any type of corruption.”

 Canadians may ask how this affects them.
 One way is through inflated property prices, Cohen stated.